Who Does Martyn's Law Apply To?

 The Act received Royal Assent and became law.

-Evidence your expected numbers and whether you reach 200+ or 800+ from time to time.
+Document your expected numbers (including staff) and whether you reach 200+ or 800+ from time to time, then assess vulnerabilities at each site.

-For enhanced tier, also identify your designated senior individual.
+For enhanced tier, also identify your designated senior individual — they carry personal liability that cannot be delegated.

 Create procedures for evacuation, invacuation, lockdown and communication (EILC) and brief/train staff appropriately.